rosado-io/docs/get-started/website.md

 );
 ```

-Now, your user is logged in!&#x20;
+Now, your user is logged in!

 ## Get the Logged In State